solversa/Master-Thesis-Brain-Machine-Interface/README.md

 Since we didn't manage to achieve consistant calssification results on the iris dataset we are trying different changes in architecture and coding:
 - Remove (some) randomness of the network to see what causes the high variance in the calssification results
 - Time coding instead of population coding
-- Homeostasis: Since its tricky to use STDP in an unbalanced network we multiply the weights between every training epoch by a number between 0 and 1.
+- Homeostasis: Since its tricky to use STDP in an unbalanced network like ours we multiply the weights between every training epoch by a number between 0 and 1.
 This should lead to the convergence of the network to a stable solution.
 - Add delay to the inputs reversely proportional to the feature values

 #### Step 2: EEG Feature Extraction